HaFShahd/NU-Information-Exchange-System-FAST-NUCES-Multi-Campus-Network-/README.md

    Admin system-wide announcements

 ### Concurrency Handling
-We used **std::thread** (via pthread in C) to handle multiple clients at the same time:

  **TCP Client Connections:**
-  Each campus client connecting to the server is assigned a separate thread (clientHandler) to handle messaging and communication independently.
+  - Each campus client connecting to the server is assigned a separate thread (clientHandler) to handle messaging and communication independently.
  **UDP Heartbeat Listener:**
-  The server has a separate thread (udpListener) listening for all UDP heartbeats concurrently.
+  - The server has a separate thread (udpListener) listening for all UDP heartbeats concurrently.
  **Admin Console:**
-  A separate thread (adminConsole) handles admin commands without interrupting client-server communication.
+  - A separate thread (adminConsole) handles admin commands without interrupting client-server communication.

 **Benefit:** This design ensures that **multiple campuses can send messages, receive broadcasts, and update status at the same time** without blocking each other.